Have some questions? We'd be worried if you didn't.

 2. What industries do you serve?

 Every organization's legal and contract needs are unique.
 No two businesses are the same, so we have adapted our practice to meet the needs of a wide variety of industries.
-Our clients include Software as a Service (SaaS) providers, tech companies, global manufacturers, entertainment companies, waste management companies, biotech companies, and global reinsurers.
+Our clients include Fortune 500 companies, Software as a Service (SaaS) providers, tech companies, global payment processors, artificial intelligence tools, blockchain companies, global manufacturers, investment banks, entertainment companies, waste management providers, biotech companies, and global reinsurers.

 3. How are you able to charge such low fees for legal services?